 Caution must be shown with active implants.
-As general advice, follow the guidelines as recommended by manufacturers of implantable defibrillators and pacemakers regarding use with cell phones:
+As general advice, follow the guidelines as recommended by manufacturers of implantable defibrillators and pacemakers regarding use with cell phones.

-- If you wear an active implant, then keep the hearing instrument more than 15 cm away from the implant, e.g., do not carry them in a breast pocket. - If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance.
+- If you wear an active implant, then keep the hearing instrument more than 15 cm / 6 inches away from the implant, e.g., do not carry them in a breast pocket. - If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance. - The MultiTool has a built-in magnet.
+If you have an implantable device, such as pacemakers or defibrillators, the MultiTool should not be carried in a breast pocket or near the chest.